nitmws/iptc-photometadata-engine/README.md

 * `disabledPrintConv`: boolean = false.
 Should be set to "true" if -f parameter of ExifTool will be used

-## Class FixedStructureData

-A helper for reading from and writing to a fixed structure of data.
-It supports the use of hierarchical paths from the top level of the structure down to any deeper level.
-"Fixed structure" means that the data structure loaded into an instance of this class is not changed during reading (and optionally writing) values of its properties.

-In the IPTC Photo Metadata Engine it is used for the structured data of IPTC properties.

-### constructor

-* Parameter `fsData`: object of fixed structure data, it may have a hierarchical structure.
-* Parameter `readAndWrite`: if `false`: date can be read only, if `true`: data can be written too.

-### Method getFsData

-Reads value(s) from a property in the fixed structure of data with a path of property names as selector.

-The method returns this object:
-* Property `state` with one of these values
-    * "FOUND" = the addressed property was found
-    * "ERROR" = value occured, see property "msg"
-* Property `msg` (only with "state": "ERROR"): a human readable message about any error
-* Property `value` (only with "state": "FOUND"): the value(s) of the addressed property as it is:
-    * a single string or number
-    * an array of strings or numbers
-    * an object being the structured value
-    * an array of objects being the structured values
-    * Note: a returned string or object may be an empty value

-The parameters:
-* Parameter `selectpath`: a sequence of property names of the structure.
-The property names are separated by the parameter levelsep (see below) and the top level property is the first one.
-If multiple values of a property may occur a zero-based index can address a specific item of this array.
-* Parameter `levelsep` (optional): a character separating property names of the hierarchical structure in the `selectpath`.
-Default value: "/"
-* Parameter `indexsep` (optional): a character separating the property identifier from the index number of a to-be-read value in an array of values in the `selectpath`.
-Default value: "#"

-Returns an object of this structure:
-* Property `state` with one of these values
-  * "SET" = the value of the addressed property was set
-  * "ERROR" = value occured, see property "msg"
-* Property `msg`: in case of "state" = "ERROR", a human readable message about any error
-* Property `value`: in case of "state" = "FOUND", the value of the found property.

-**Examples** of `selectpath`:
-* "copyrightNotice": addresses the IPTC property with the identifier "copyrightNotice" at the top level of the hierarchy
-* "keywords": addresses the IPTC property with the identifier "keywords" at the top level of the hierarchy.
-As this property has an array of strings as data type an array with none, one or many strings is returned.
-* "locationCreated/countryCode": addresses the top level IPTC property with the identifier "locationCreated" and in its structured value the sub-property with the identifier "countryCode"
-* "locationShown#2/city": addresses the top level IPTC property with the identifier "locationShown" and as its value is an array the item with index 2.
-In this item the sub-property with the identifier "city" is addressed.

-### Method setFsd

-Writes value(s) to a property in the fixed structure of data with a path of property names as selector.

-The parameters:
-* Parameter `setvalue`: a string or a number or an object or an array thereof to be set as value of the property addressed by the `selectpath`.
-* Parameter `selectpath`: a sequence of property names of the structure.
-The property names are separated by the parameter levelsep (see below) and the top level property is the first one.
-If multiple values of a property may occur a zero-based index can address a specific item of this array.
-* Parameter `levelsep` (optional): a character separating property names of the hierarchical structure in the `selectpath`.
-Default value: "/"
-* Parameter `indexsep` (optional): a character separating the property identifier from the index number of a to-be-read value in an array of values in the `selectpath`.
-Default value: "#"

-The method returns an object of this structure:
-* Property `state` with one of these values
-  * "SET" = the value of the addressed property was set
-  * "ERROR" = value occured, see property "msg"
-* Property `msg` (only with "state": "ERROR"): a human readable message about any error

-See the Examples of the [method getFsData](#method-getfsdata) they apply to using the selectpath for this method in the same way.

 ## Construct Tree of Property Nodes

 This construct is a helper for creating a tree-like display of the hierarchical IPTC Photo Metadata properties in a user interface like an HTML document.